Lxrd-AJ/Deep-Image-Matting/README.md

 # Network structure
 - [ ] Define Encoder-Decoder net
     - [ ] To support pretrained vgg or not?
+    - I'd be using a different encoder - decoder architecture to the paper
 - [ ] Define refinement net

 # Inference on Real World images